 Palace of Bianca Cappello, Renaissance palace in Oltrarno district, Florence, Italy.

-The Palace of Bianca Cappello is a three-story building on Via Maggio featuring a stone facade decorated with graffito patterns and carved heraldic symbols.
-These ornamental elements showcase the craftsmanship typical of Renaissance residential architecture in Florence.
+The Palace of Bianca Cappello is a three-story building on Via Maggio, in the Oltrarno district of Florence, with a stone facade covered in graffito patterns and carved heraldic symbols.
+The building stands directly on the street and gives a good sense of how wealthy families in Renaissance Florence chose to mark their presence in the city.

 The palace's name honors Bianca Cappello, a Florentine woman who rose to prominence through an unconventional marriage.
 Its decorated facade reflects the artistic aspirations of wealthy merchant families in Renaissance Florence.